cheshire-howe/sinatra-activerecord-haml-sass-heroku/README.md

 After you have gotten your app up and running, you will have to start creating migrations. sinatra/activerecord doesn't have the full command-line functionality of rails, but you can create a migration by typing

 ```
-rake db:create_migration NAME=001_create_foos
+rake db:create_migration NAME=create_foos
 ```

 in a terminal, where foos is the pluralized name of the table.
-So for a Post model, you would have NAME=001_create_posts.
-The number indicates it is the first migration.
+So for a Post model, you would have NAME=create_posts.
 Then fill out the migration file it creates.
 It works the old way of migrating up and down.
 To migrate up type

 ```
 rake db:migrate